StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 ## Overview

 So far we have covered the default, straight forward initiation.
 But what if you need a little bit more control?
-By going over the `glue.config.dev.json` you can change the port of the dev server, the sources of the [**Glue42 Core environment**](../../../what-is-glue42-core/core-concepts/environment/index.html) files, the logging of the [**CLI**](../../../what-is-glue42-core/core-concepts/cli/index.html) and so on.
-If you are interested, head over to the [**CLI section**](../../../what-is-glue42-core/core-concepts/cli/index.html).
+By going over the `glue.config.dev.json` you can change the port of the dev server, the sources of the [**Glue42 Environment**](../overview/index.html) files, the logging of the [**CLI**](../../cli/index.html) and so on.
+If you are interested, head over to the [**CLI section**](../../cli/index.html).

 ## Extending the Gateway Logging

 #### Gateway log appender

 You can overwrite the default logging configuration of the gateway from `glue.config.json`.
-For most cases this is not needed, because the gateway logs internal messages sent back and forth from [**Glue42 Clients**](../glue42-client/index.html).
+For most cases this is not needed, because the gateway logs internal messages sent back and forth from [**Glue42 Clients**](../../glue42-client/overview/index.html).
 However, if you really need to, you can define:
 - log level - accepts: `"trace" | "debug" | "info" | "warn" | "error"`, defaults to: `info`
 - appender - a function that receives a **LogInfo** object.
 By default logs to the shared worker console, but your custom function can send those logs to a remote server, for example.
 The **LogInfo** object has a structure like this: